|August 2017 trail to Squirrel Point Light near Bath, Maine|

 Thanks for visiting!

-Favourite genre of music: oldies, folk, anything by Paul Simon, Hugh Laurie's "Let Them Talk"
+Favorite genre of music: oldies, folk, anything by Paul Simon, Bruce Springsteen

 Shell of choice: conch